esciencecenter-digital-skills/research-software-support/modules/researchsoftware/exercise-is-it-research-software.md

 ---
-title: Is it Research software?
+title: Is it Research Software?
 type: exercise
 order: 5
 ---